rjspencer/docs/api.md

 These endpoints encompass the actions that can be taken on an object.
 For example, to like a blog post, use the endpoint `blog/like.json`, and pass the `id` of the blog you wish to like.
 Everything in the actions section should be POSTed.

-## /like.json
+## /like

 id _(required)_
-:	the id of the object you wish to like
+:	the id of the content you wish to like

 action: _(required)_
 :	acceptable values are "like" or "unlike"

 The response will return the liked object with the like count updated.
+See listing endpoints for different content types for the structure of this data.

-## /repost.json
+## /repost

 id _(required)_
-:	the object to be reposted
+:	the id of the content to be reposted

 action _(required)_
 :	acceptable values are "repost" or "unrepost"